Electronic Funds Transfer

 Project Overview

-• Scaling automation to onboard larger number of existing U of T vendors.
-This includes vendors selected by U of T as well as additional vendors proposed by the U of T community (beginning February 2023).
+- Scaled automation to onboard larger numbers of existing U of T vendors, including additional vendors proposed by the U of T community.

-• Enabling the convenient display of EFT suppliers in SAP (beginning February 2023).
+- Enabled the convenient display of EFT suppliers in SAP.

 Why Transform the Vendor Payment Process?